 - Overly Narrow Superlative: Achmed is the most beloved terrorist throughout the world.

-- Paper-Thin Disguise: Jacques Meurde, Achmed's French cousin.
+- Paper-Thin Disguise: Jacques Merde, Achmed's French brother.

-- Political Correctness Gone Mad / Even Evil Has Standards: Achmed fills both in the Christmas Special, when he is wearing a "holiday hat".
+- Achmed in the Christmas Special, when he is wearing a "holiday hat".
 He calls it that so as not to offend "the other infidels".
 When Jeff points out that he is a terrorist, Achmed replies: "That's different.
 Killing people is easy.
 Being politically correct is a pain in the ass!"

 - Politically Incorrect Hero: Most of the characters have this as part of their "shticks", but Walter (irascible sarcasm about everything), Achmed (terrorism and religion), and Peanut (the bulk of the racial/ethnic jokes) really take the cake.